Navigating and Selecting in Dialog Boxes Using a Keyboard

 - Press SP at the same time to access the Page Setup dialog box.

-- Keep pressing Control + Tab until the Layout tab is displayed.
+- Keep pressing Ctrl + Tab until the Layout tab is displayed.

 - Keep pressing tab until the Different First Page command is selected.